 They’re officially named dusky-footed woodrats because of the sooty gray colored fur that’s on their feet, chests and sometimes adorns their little faces.
 They sport tails that are roughly the length of their bodies.
 Unlike rattus, who have naked tails, theirs are slightly furred.

 There are 11 subspecies of woodrats.
 One, the riparian is endangered; another is listed as a California Subspecies of Special Concern (annectens).
 The annectens calls the canyon home.
 Their special status is partially responsible for saving the canyon from becoming a subdivision.
 Developers were eager to build homes on this prime land, but thankfully, county planners and conservationists ruled that the canyon has to be left as a conservation easement.
 In return, 11 parcels of land on the canyon rim are allowed to be developed into homes.
-Although concerning, I’m thankful that the majority of the 93 acres will remain untouched and wild.
+I’m thankful that the majority of the 93 acres will remain untouched and wild.